 The central objective of this workshop is to bring together researchers and industrial practitioners from SBST, Fuzzing, and the wider Software Engineering community to share experience and provide directions for future research on the automation of software testing.
 The second objective of this workshop is to encourage the use of search and fuzzing techniques to combine testing with other software engineering areas.
 SBFT is a two-day workshop that comprises a research track, keynotes, and popular testing tool competitions.
 Additionally, the workshop brings together experts for a panel discussion.
 All those activities will contribute to break new ground in SBFT research.

 SBFT 2026 is co-located with ICSE 2026.
 In order to attend SBFT, you have to register for our workshop using the official ICSE registration link.
-Once you registered for SBFT, the ICSE team will send you an e-mail with the invitation to attend the conference.
+Once you registered for SBFT, the ICSE team will e-mail you with the invitation to attend the conference.

 This topic is currently under discussion.
 More information coming soon!